Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 As an evolutionist, I know that a population's stability is dependent on its genetic diversity.
 The tension comes when examining a living population as composed of parts.
 I guess the tension is resolved when we recognize that engineered systems are simple: too simple to have high stability.
-The question is, in what way to we complexify designed parts in order to allow for device population diversity and thereby achieve stability of technology?
+The question is, in what way do we complexify designed parts in order to allow for device population diversity and thereby achieve stability of technology?
 The dream is summarized in my journal, Eve 22 May 12018.

 ## Stillness and Awareness